alehdaghi/TaskDispatcher/README.md

     printf("in main thread\n");

-    ThreadDispatcher::popDispatcher(); // main thread waits until all task of dispatcher 3 to be done!
+    ThreadDispatcher::popDispatcher(); // main thread waits until all tasks of dispatcher 3 to be done!

     printf("in main thread, after removing a dispatcher!\n");